Footprints: A Forensic Analysis

 • All prints and impressions should be photographed before attempting any other method.

-• Thus photographs are first taken of both surface prints and sunken impressions.
+• Thus, photographs are first taken of both surface prints and sunken impressions.

 • A flash should be used even in sunlight so that the details are clearly defined.

-• Place a ruler along the length of the print, so that the proper scale of the photograph can be determined.
+• Place a ruler along the length of the print so that the proper scale of the photograph can be determined.

 TRACING

 Tracing is the crudest but the easiest way of recording surface footprints.
-A glass or celluloid sheet and a glass marking pencil or an oil-based pen is used for tracing the outlines of the footprint.
+A glass or celluloid sheet and a glass marking pencil or an oil-based pen are used for tracing the outlines of the footprint.

 The following procedure should be followed: